juliasilge/course-ML-tidymodels/chapters/chapter1.md

 <exercise id="7" title="Training models with tidymodels">

 Now that your `car_train` data is ready, you can fit a set of models with tidymodels.
-When we model data, we deal with model types (such as linear regression or random forest), mode (regression or classification), and model engines (how the models are actually fit).
+When we model data, we deal with model **type** (such as linear regression or random forest), **mode** (regression or classification), and model **engine** (how the models are actually fit).
 In tidymodels, we capture that modeling information in a model specification, so setting up your model specification can be a good place to start.
 In these exercises, fit one linear regression model and one random forest model, without any resampling of your data.

 **Instructions**